Sillen00/Netflix2-0/README.md

 ## Testing

-We have created tests for every component in the project to ensure its functionality and maintainability.
+We have created tests for many of the react components in the project to ensure its functionality and maintainability.
 To run the tests, you can use the following command:

 1. Run all tests `npm test`